Table of Contents

 Specific responsibilities of a faculty advisor are summarized below, as well as recommendations on how to fulfill them.

-- To assist each student at the beginning of every term in selecting a program of subjects for that term, and approve the program selected.
+- To assist each student at the beginning of every term in selecting a program of subjects for that term, and approve the program selected in Online Registration.

 - To be available and ready at the end of each term to discuss - with the student, the department (the Office of Undergraduate Advising and Academic Programming for freshmen and undesignated sophomores), S3, or the CAP - the student's academic progress and possibly his or her personal situation.